ukhsa-collaboration/MOST/README.md

 		reference fasta files for each gene of interest and a profiles.txt files.

-	##B. To determine ST and infer salmonella serotype
+	B. To determine ST and infer salmonella serotype
 	--------------------------------------------------
 	Run the script by using the following 2 pathways:

-	You can run PMS script by using the following 2 pathways:
 	1. The script can be run by specifying a workflow, full path to the input directory and set a serotype flag to True.
 The input directory should contain a pair of fastq files. e.g PMS.py -w <workflow name>   -i <path to the input directory> -serotype True Note:If using a workflow you must specify an input directory

 	2. The script can be run by specifying the full path of the paired fastq files, MLST database, output directory and set a serotype flag to True. e.g PMS.py -1 <full path to the fastq file> -2 <full path to the fastq file> -o  <full path to the output directory>  -st <full path to the directory containing the alleles fasta and profiles.txt files> -serotype True
 		Note: If you are passing full fastq paths to the fastq -1 and fastq -2 params, you need also to pass the -st|--profile_file_directory  param, a path to a reference_dir containing